 Bison is a popular alternative to beef, albeit with a much leaner blend that makes grilling a little tricker as the meat tends to dry and fall apart in the absence of binding fat.
-The common lean-to-fat ratio for this type of burger is 90/10 (like in bison burgers from BBQGuys USA Premium Cuts), resulting in a healthier patty that’s more vitamin-rich with lower cholesterol.
+The common lean-to-fat ratio for this type of burger is 90/10, resulting in a healthier patty that’s more vitamin-rich with lower cholesterol.
 Bison meat is also slightly sweeter than beef, so it’s a great base for savory burger toppings like mushrooms and bacon.
 Despite being a little more difficult to cook because of its low fat content, everyone should try a bison burger at least once.

 Bison Burger Recipes:

 Whether you call it buffalo or bison, you can get a great, tasty burger from its very lean and healthy meat!
 Topped with homemade BBQ sauce for added flavor.

 While bison burgers present a challenge in terms of their leanness, Wagyu burgers swing the other way with a fattier composition that can create a wave of flare-ups if not closely monitored.
 The flavor, though?
 It’s more than worth the slight shakeup in cooking style.
 Thanks to more balanced lean-to-fat ratios these meat treats are rich, juicy, and borderline decadent.
 Before you dive into burger bliss, however, make sure you’re comfortable grilling Wagyu beef; as we noted above, the high fat content can make things harder if you’re unprepared.